RoxanaGhenea/df-bank-challenge/Challenge README.md

 #### References Section:
 Used ChatGPT for the first 5 user stories.
 Used this article to figure how to sort an array of objects by Date: https://stackoverflow.com/questions/51757994/javascript-sort-array-of-objects-by-date-then-by-time?fbclid=IwAR0uFLIIVgW6fyROf_6tjB6jk1j7SljQVIUfhR3Z3nWK9GLxwr_NvOz8DmE
+Used this article to see how to test the console log output: https://stackoverflow.com/questions/19825020/how-can-i-use-jasmine-js-to-test-for-console-output

 ##### User Story 1: